TSO Mee Shew (1917 - 2006) - Strength and Resilience

 (credit: Douglas Lam)

-On June 19, 1937, they traveled to the U.S. aboard the SS President Coolidge and came to live at 326 7th Street in Oakland, California.
+Mee Shee and Pak Yick were reunited with his children, and they moved into their home at 326 7th Street in Oakland, California.
 Over the next eleven years she gave birth to two daughters then four sons (Mabel, Rose, Allen, Dennis, Fred, and Jimmy).

 To Mee Shew’s credit, all of Pak Yick’s older children came to know and love her as their mother, not as a stepmother.
 During their 22 years of marriage, Mee Shew and Pak Yick faced many challenges.
 Jobs were scarce during the depression.
 They had to grow their own vegetables and raise chickens, ducks, squabs, and rabbits.
 News of the war with Japan and starvation in China were hard for all of them to hear.
+In 1943, Guangdong was experiencing famine.
+As the situation worsened, Chinese in America received news at that 600,000 people had died due to starvation in Szeyup, the "four counties" which included Mee Shew and Pak Yick's home villages.

 During the 1940’s their financial situation gradually improved.
 In 1951, when Pak Yick became ill, the children got together and agreed that they would all chip in to help with expenses.
 On January 7, 1954, bad luck struck when Jimmy was hit by a car and died a few days later.
 Mee Shew was grief stricken, but eventually, concluded that there was nothing she could do to change what had happened.